-For points of clarification, a pentamillionaire is $5 million net worth, and a decamillionaire is someone whose net worth is $10 million.
-To many, either may seem unreachable.
+For points of clarification, a pentamillionaire is a $5 million net worth, and a decamillionaire is someone whose net worth is $10 million.
+To many, either milestone may seem unreachable.
+However, it is not.
+I will explain how.

 I write about how to create wealth in real estate.
 I write articles like focusing on the CAP rate, net operating income, how to find a property in the right geographic area, how to value property, and so on.